 The Helsinki Satellite Reef is an artwork that will be created for the Helsinki Biennial together with residents of Helsinki.
 It is based on the worldwide Crochet Coral Reef project by Australian sisters Margaret and Christine Wertheim.
 Pieces of coral reef will be crocheted for the artwork, and the individual pieces will be assembled into one work of art in spring 2021.
-You can help to create the work of art using materials that will be available from HAM and returning your crocheted pieces to the return box by 1 March 2021.
+You can help to create the work of art by crocheting sections of coral and returning them at one of Helsinki’s libraries by 7 March.

 How to participate:

 - Crochet sections for the coral reef.
 You can create your sections any way you like, by using chain stitch or by creating more complex structures.